mhsenkow/InfiniteVegaCharts/README.md

 - Multiple chart types and encoding options
 - Image data extraction using OCR for chart digitization
 - Customizable styles and themes
+- Canvas-based dashboards with smooth drag and resize
+- Data lineage tracking for transparency and governance
+- Sample dataset system with pre-loaded examples
+- Responsive layout with customizable width settings
+- Transformed dataset indicators

 ## Getting Started